 Has this ever not worked for you and created a problem?

 There is only one reason why it sometimes doesn't work - when we listen to intuition and are emotionally or energetically low.
 For example, when we are desperate, in the energy of lack or we feel bad and we are desperately looking for an answer.

 If that’s the case, then don't follow that intuition.
 You can get an idea but it will always be an exact match to how you feel at that time.
 And in this case, it won't do you any good.

 Yes, you can say that intuition brought me everything, including clients, and is what I have built my whole business on.

 What are your next plans for the future?

 I used to run NLP training twice a year and accredit new NLP coaches.
 I had my last training in March last year.
-I wanted to build my own coaching program - Energetic Breakthrough Method®.
+I wanted to build on my own coaching programmes.